sn-datawizard/casestudy-engineering/README.md

 ### Testing
 Several tests are performed to ensure a successful run of the data pipeline and a correct dataset.
 #### Test case 1: ​
-Run containers and check logs for successful run​ Check 'Modified' datetime in storage containers to see if run successful
+- Run containers with Kubernetes and check logs​
+- Check 'Modified' datetime in storage containers​ Expected result: Successful run without errors, Date modified changed

 #### Test case 2:​
-Run Docker image locally to validate successful run on different machines​
+- Run Docker image locally to validate successful run on different machines​ Expected result: Successful run without errors

 #### Test case 3:​
-Download data in Gold Layer storage container, validate and review successful transformations
+- Download data in Gold Layer storage container and validate data Expected result: Transformations are applied to final data set

 ### Monitoring
 Kubernetes logs is used for monitoring